rcacademy/webdevcamp/week1/w1d1/README.md

 </form>
 ```

-### Table Exercise
+### Table Exercise: Country Tables
-Take country data and put it into a table.
+Take the provided country data and put it into a table.

-### Form Exercise
+### Form Exercise: E-Commerce Checkout
-Create a form with labels that allows us to enter our name and address.
+Create a form with labels that allows us to enter our name, email address, shipping notes and shipping address.